luyadev/luya.io/docs/guide/ngrest/model.md

 }
 ```

-Take a look at `luya\admin\ngrest\base\NgRestRelation` for the full object configuration properties.
+Take a look at <class name="luya\admin\ngrest\base\NgRestRelation" /> for the full object configuration properties.

 The above example will use the `getSales()` method of the current model where you are implementing this relation.
-The `getSales()` must return an `yii\db\QueryInterface` Object, for example you can use `$this->hasMany(Model, ['key' => 'rel'])` or `new \yii\db\Query()`.
+The `getSales()` must return an <class name="yii\db\QueryInterface" /> Object, for example you can use `$this->hasMany(Model, ['key' => 'rel'])` or `new \yii\db\Query()`.

 > Tip: If you generate an NgRest model for a relation which is not used in any other situations you can hide those items from the menu, but not from the permission system.
-To hide en element add the hiddenInMenu option in the `\luya\admin\base\Module::getMenu()` method of the module as following: `itemApi('name', 'route', 'icon', 'api', ['hiddenInMenu' => true])`.
+To hide en element add the hiddenInMenu option in the <class name="luya\admin\base\Module" method="getMenu" /> method of the module as following: `itemApi('name', 'route', 'icon', 'api', ['hiddenInMenu' => true])`.

 If you like to display the name of the current element in the tabe you can define `'tabLabelAttribute' => 'fieldName'` where fieldName is the name of the attribute in the list overview.

 ## Soft Deletion

-We have also added a soft delete trait `\luya\admin\traits\SoftDeleteTrait` which is going to override the default implementation of the `delete` method.
+We have also added a soft delete trait <class name="luya\admin\traits\SoftDeleteTrait" /> which is going to override the default implementation of the `delete` method.
 When enabled and configure, the soft delete trait will only mark the datarecord to `is_deleted = 1` instead of removing it from the database.

 ```php
 use luya\admin\traits\SoftDeleteTrait;
 ```

-By default, soft delete trait will use the field `is_deleted` to find and delete data records, you can configure the field by overriding the `luya\admin\traits\SoftDeleteTrait::fieldStateDescriber()` method as followed:
+By default, soft delete trait will use the field `is_deleted` to find and delete data records, you can configure the field by overriding the <class name="luya\admin\traits\SoftDeleteTrait" method="fieldStateDescriber" /> method as followed:

 ```php
 public static function fieldStateDescriber()